Adam-Behun/data-engineering-program/README.md

 - **Apache Spark**: Deployed for processing large-scale data with speed and ease.
 - **Apache Kafka**: Leveraged for its real-time data streaming capabilities to process and move large amounts of data efficiently.

-Our technology stack was carefully selected to ensure each component of our data pipeline was optimized for performance, reliability, and scalability, enabling us to transform raw data into actionable insights with precision.

-## Machine Learning Insights

-Through BigQuery, I implemented SQL-based machine learning models to gain insights into fare and tip predictions, which led to a deeper understanding of the factors influencing taxi service economics.

 ## Key Business Impact of the Tip Prediction Model

-The predictive analysis of tipping behavior stands out as a game-changer in the taxi service industry.
-By leveraging machine learning to forecast tip amounts accurately, we empower taxi companies with actionable insights that can revolutionize their pricing strategies and enhance customer satisfaction.
+Through BigQuery, I implemented SQL-based supervised machine learning model to forecast tip amounts for different types of taxi.
+This way, we give taxi companies actionable insights that can impact their pricing strategies and enhance customer satisfaction.
 One of the most impactful outcomes is the ability to inform dynamic pricing models which adapt to tipping trends, thus maximizing profitability without compromising on service quality.

 ```sql
 -- Hyperparameter tuning to optimize the prediction model